Kaveh Madani: Political career (2017–2018)

-He was appointed by Issa Kalantari as the Deputy for International Affairs, Innovation and Socio-cultural Engagement of Iran's Department of Environment in 2017.
+Madani was appointed by Issa Kalantari as the Deputy for International Affairs, Innovation and Socio-cultural Engagement of Iran's Department of Environment in 2017.
+When he first arrived back in Iran, he was detained and interrogated by Islamic Revolutionary Guard Corps (IRGC) officers for several hours about his time abroad, and they confiscated his phone and computer.
 From 2017 to 2018, he served as the Deputy Vice President of Iran in his position as the Deputy Head of Iran's Department of Environment and the Chief of Iran's Department of Environment's International Affairs and Conventions Center.

+In Iran, he served as the chair of the National Committee on International Climate Change Negotiations, vice president of the National Committee of Sustainable Development, member of the Supreme Council of Iran's House of Farmers, Member of Iran's Supreme Water Council, and Member of the Iran-Afghanistan Negotiations Workgroup on Water.
+He was Iran's front environmental diplomat during his tenure in Iran.
+Madani led Iran's delegation at the 23rd United Nations Climate Change Conference (COP23) in Bonn, Germany, in November 2017, and the following month was the Iranian representative at the anniversary of the 2015 Paris Agreement on Climate Change in Paris, where many countries were represented by their leaders.
+He also attended the 3rd Session of the United Nations Environment Assembly (UNEA-3).

+During this time, he was critical of the government's past water policies, in particular its building of multiple dams, and cloud seeding.
+Such policies benefited the Islamic Revolutionary Guard Corps (IRGC) through its industrial arm.
+He was outspoken, and criticised officials.

-He was interrogated many times during his tenure in Iran and was arrested by the Islamic Revolutionary Guard Corps (IRGC) in February 2018.
+He was interrogated many times during his tenure in Iran and was arrested by the IRGC in February 2018.
 In April 2018, he resigned from his political post and revealed that he was kept under surveillance by the Iranian intelligence services and hardliners since his return to Iran.

-In Iran, he served as the Chair of the National Committee on International Climate Change Negotiations, Vice President of the National Committee of Sustainable Development, Member of the Supreme Council of Iran's House of Farmers, Member of Iran's Supreme Water Council, and Member of the Iran-Afghanistan Negotiations Workgroup on Water.
-He was Iran's front environmental diplomat during his tenure in Iran.
-Madani led Iran's delegation at the 23rd United Nations Climate Change Conference (COP23) and the 3rd Session of the United Nations Environment Assembly (UNEA-3).
+He left Iran and went into exile in April 2018, after the government had arrested dozens of environmental activists earlier that year, and Madani was detained for 72 hours earlier that year, and his friend, Iranian-Canadian environmentalist Kavous Seyed-Emami, had died in custody.
+Announcing his departure on Twitter, Madani wrote "Yes, the accused fled from a country where virtual bullies push against science, knowledge and expertise and resort to conspiracy theories to find a scapegoat for all the problems because they know well that finding an enemy, spy or someone to blame is much easier than accepting responsibility and complicity in a problem".